Stellacore/peridetic/README.md

 	provides an easy way to distinguish the two geodetic location angles in single-letter notation.

-Note that "Altitude" is used herein to mean "ellipsoidal height" - I.e. the distance between point of interest and the (outer facing) ellipsoidal surface.
+Note that "Altitude" is used herein to mean "ellipsoidal height"
+- I.e. the directed distance from the surface of the ellipsoid to the point of interest.

+The magnitude of the altitude value may be interpreted as the shortest distance between the point of interest and any other point on the ellipsoidal surface (singularities and multiple solution conditions near Earth center are outside of the [design domain](#domain-of-validity).
+The algebraic sign of altitude values is positive for point locations outside the ellipsoid surface (locally upward) and is negative for points of interest within the ellipsoid (locally downward)

 ### Basic Geodesy

-The concept of geodetic location (the LP parts) is only meaningful when the angles are associated with a very specific "Figure of Earth".
+The concept of geodetic location (the LP parts of LPA) is only meaningful when the angles are interpreted in association with a specific "Figure of Earth".

 For standard geodetic coordinate conversions, the Figure of Earth, is accepted to be an ellipsoid of revolution (specifically an oblate one